 Developments that are likely to disturb Acid Sulfate Soils will be required to be supported by an Acid Sulfate Soils Investigation and Management Plan at the Development Application stage.

 Refer to Part 4 - Precinct Specific Strategies.

-DOURCE Aeral inegery taken Ordoler 2009 by Fegro Spellel Pty Life Tweed Development Control Plan - Section B23
+Tweed Development Control Plan - Section B23